-The Miranda gold property consists of three claims; Miranda 1 and La Arena covering 16,035 hectares in the Sonoran Desert within a structural corridor called the Sonora-Mojave Megashear ("SMM trend").
+The Miranda gold property consists of three claims; Miranda 1 and La Arena, that together cover 16,035 hectares in the Sonoran Desert within a structural corridor called the Sonora-Mojave Megashear ("SMM trend").

 The SMM trend hosts several operating gold mines and deposits, some of which exceed 10 million ounces of gold such as Herradura-Dipolos in western Sonora, Mexico, and other smaller deposits; Mesquite (7 M oz Au) and Picacho in Arizona, and Chanate, San Francisco, and La Choya in Sonora, Mexico.
 The Miranda property lies in the south-central part of the SMM trend, adjacent to the San Felix and El Antimonio mining districts on the south and east respectively.
-Miranda covers multiple prospects and gold occurrences including the inactive mines La Fortuna and El Gigio (internal claims which do not belong to the Company).
+Miranda covers multiple prospects and gold occurrences including the inactive mines La Fortuna and El Gigio (claims that are not owned by the Company but surrounded by the Miranda gold property concessions).
 Additionally, the property exhibits structures and lithologies favorable for the development of large orogenic (mesothermal) ore deposits similar to those occurring along the SMM trend.
 During 2015, 151 rock chip samples were taken and analyzed with values ranging between nil and 7.29 g/t Au.
 Additionally, 3,486 soil samples were collected and analyzed.
+In September 2017, the Company conducted a structural analysis which is intended to prioritize drilling targets at the Miranda gold property.